-However, this vision [Vorstellung] has been proved mistaken.
-In spite of intensive efforts and a manifold of contributed proof ideas [Beweisgedanken] the desired goal has not been achieved.
-The expectations that had been entertained [die gehegten Erwartungen] have been disappointed step by step, whereby it also became apparent [geltend machte] that the danger of mistake is particularly great in the domain of metamathematical considerations.
+However, this vision has been proved mistaken.
+In spite of intensive efforts and a manifold of contributed proof ideas the desired goal has not been achieved.
+The expectations that had been entertained have been disappointed step by step, whereby it also became apparent that the danger of mistake is particularly great in the domain of metamathematical considerations.

-At first the proof for the consistency of analysis seemed to succeed [gelingen], but this appearance soon revealed itself [erweisen] as an illusion.
+At first the proof for the consistency of analysis seemed to succeed, but this appearance soon revealed itself as an illusion.
 Hereafter one believed to have reached the goal at least for the number theoretic formalism.
-Hilbert's talk in Hamburg "Die Grundlagen der Mathematik" falls into this stadium, where he brings a report on a consistency proof by Ackermann at the end, as well as the talk "Probleme der Grundlegung der Mathematik"30, held 1928 in Bologna, where Hilbert gave an overview of the situation of the problem in proof theory of at that time [damaligen Problemstand] and presented in part problems of consistency and in part problems of completeness.
+Hilbert's talk in Hamburg "Die Grundlagen der Mathematik" falls in this stage, where at the end he cites a report on a consistency proof by Ackermann, as well as the talk "Probleme der Grundlegung der Mathematik,"31 held in 1928 in Bologna, where Hilbert gave an overview of the situation in proof theory at that time and put forward in part problems of consistency and in part problems of completeness.

-Here Hilbert connects all problems of consistency to the ε -axiom, presenting the mathematical domains that are encompassed in place of the various formalisms.
+$\|^{211}$ Here Hilbert connects all problems of consistency to the ε -axiom, presenting the mathematical domains that are encompassed in place of the various formalisms.

-The view that was shared at that time by all parties [allen Beteiligten], that the proof for the consistency of the formalism of number theory has been given already by the investigations of Ackermann and v.
-Neumann, is expressed in this presentation.
+In this presentation is expressed the view, shared at that time by all parties, that the proof for the consistency of the formalism of number theory had been given already by the investigations of Ackermann and v.
+Neumann.